-- 1) To stop all the indoor units and the compressors, turn SW4 (769) from ON to OFF when SW3-1 on the outdoor control board is ON. - 2) Check that all the indoor units are being stopped. - (4) Close the service valves (BV1 and BV2). - (5) To prevent the liquid seal, extract small amount of refrigerant from the check joint of the liquid service valve (BV2), as the liquid seal may cause a malfunction of the unit.
-In the cooling cycle, the section between check valve CV1 and LEV2 will form a closed circuit. - Open LEV1 before recovering the refrigerant or evacuating the system. - (6) Collect the refrigerant that remains inside the outdoor unit.Do not discharge refrigerant into air into the atmosphere when it is collected. - (7) Repair the leak. - (8) After repairing the leak, replace the dryer with the new one, and perform evacuation inside the outdoor unit. - (9) To adjust refrigerant amount, open the service valves (BV1 and BV2) inside the outdoor unit.
+- 1) To stop all the indoor units and the compressors, turn SW4 (769) from ON to OFF when SW3-1 on the outdoor control board is ON. - 2) Check that all the indoor units are being stopped. - (4) Close the service valves (BV1 and BV2, or BV3 and BV4 when an optional unit is installed). - (5) To prevent the liquid seal, extract small amount of refrigerant from the check joint of the liquid service valve (BV2), as the liquid seal may cause a malfunction of the unit.
+In the cooling cycle, the section between check valve CV1 and LEV2 will form a closed circuit.
+Before recovering the refrigerant or evacuating the system, leave the unit in a stopped state for at least 30 minutes and then open LEV2 and switch SW4 (988) from OFF to ON so that LEV1 and SV5b are in an open state.
+If this work is not performed, - recovering the refrigerant or evacuating the system may not be possible. - (6) Collect the refrigerant that remains inside the outdoor unit.Do not discharge refrigerant into air into the atmosphere when it is collected. - (7) Repair the leak. - (8) After repairing the leak, replace the dryer with the new one, and perform evacuation inside the outdoor unit and optional unit. - (9) To adjust refrigerant amount, open the service valves (BV1 and BV2, or BV3 and BV4 when optional unit is installed) inside the outdoor unit.